AFIT-R/afit-r.github.io/analytics/predictive/ts_moving_averages.md

 <img src="/public/images/analytics/time_series/ma_plot1-1.png" style="display: block; margin: auto;" />

 You may notice that as the number of points used for the average increases, the curve becomes smoother and smoother.
-Choosing a value for $k$ is a balance between eliminating noise while still capturing the data's true structure.
-For this set, the 10 year moving average ($k = 121$) eliminates most of the pattern and is probably too much smoothing, while a 1 year moving average ($k = 13$) offers little more than just looking at the data itself.
+Choosing a value for *k* is a balance between eliminating noise while still capturing the data's true structure.
+For this set, the 10 year moving average ($$k = 121$$) eliminates most of the pattern and is probably too much smoothing, while a 1 year moving average ($$k = 13$$) offers little more than just looking at the data itself.
 We can see this by zooming into the 2000-2015 time range:

 ```r